-Neuro rehabilitation centres in the area were reviewed by the case manager and George's family and George was transferred to the Raphael Medical Centre.
+Neuro rehabilitation centres in the area were reviewed by the case manager and Philip's family and Philip was transferred to the Raphael Medical Centre.
 His brain injury had exacerbated the underlying dementing process and his care package was tailored to his complex needs.
-Eventually, it was decided that the beneficial gains had plateaued and it was agreed that George would be transferred to a care home.
+Eventually, it was decided that the beneficial gains had plateaued and it was agreed that Philip would be transferred to a care home.
 Suitable care homes in the area were carefully assessed with the family and an appropriate care home with the correct care needs was found.

 All enquiries are completely free of charge and we will investigate all funding options for you including no win, no fee.

 "The group is praised for its commitment to 'demystifying the legal process' while this is a firm for which the client has always been a priority"

 Fieldfisher has successfully been recognised as an "Occupation and Asbestos Disease Specialists" Fieldfisher are now recognised as assessors

 Too often, it takes tragedy for Network Rail to close dangerous railway crossings

 BBC Sussex highlighted concerns that a level crossing in Plumpton in East Sussex had been locked in the up position, creating 'an accident waiting to happen'.